 Pipedrive simplifies the sales process while giving you a means of managing your contact relationships while on the go.
-Pipedrive organizes in easy to digest, but highly informative screens, such as your sale pipeline organized by stage, maps showing nearby contacts with deal information, and activity logs.
+Pipedrive organizes information in easy-to-digest, but highly informative screens, such as your sales pipeline organized by stage, maps showing nearby contacts with deal information, and activity logs.
 You and additional team members can try out Pipedrive’s visual pipeline risk-free by taking advantage of their free 14-day trial.

 Best Mobile CRM App for G Suite Collaboration: Copper CRM

 Copper is a mobile CRM with a starting price of $19 per user per month.
 Formerly known as ProsperWorks, Copper integrates with tools like G Suite and Slack to give users access to documents and recent project updates, thereby making group collaboration easier.
 While other mobile apps also include team chat features, Copper is best for teams that collaborate using G Suite and want to integrate with other third-party applications like Mailchimp or RingCentral.

 Copper’s mobile CRM is free for iOS and Android, but only works with a paid subscription to one of Copper’s web-based CRM plans.
 There are three pricing tiers to choose from, ranging in price from $19 per user per month to $199 per user per month.
 All plans include reporting, sales forecasting, and custom fields.

 At $19 per user per month, Copper’s Basic plan is slightly more expensive than the other basic products we compared.
 It includes mobile contact and lead management, sales forecasting, and integration with collaboration tools like G Suite and Slack.
 Shared documents can be accessed from the app or uploaded to leads or contacts directly from your phone.
 It offers visual pipeline organization similar to Pipedrive, and workflows can be automated with tools like Zapier.